flarum-lang/french/README.md

 ## Documentation

 Follow [these simple step-by-step instructions](http://flarum.org/docs/languages/) from the Flarum website to know how to manage a language pack.
 Note that all the unpacked content of the downloaded French language pack archive must be uploaded into a **french** subdirectory that you have to create in the **extensions** directory.

+### Terminology

+We enforce to use proper French terms chosen by official institutions which are [Académie française](https://fr.wikipedia.org/wiki/Acad%C3%A9mie_fran%C3%A7aise), [Délégation générale à la langue française et aux langues de France](https://fr.wikipedia.org/wiki/D%C3%A9l%C3%A9gation_g%C3%A9n%C3%A9rale_%C3%A0_la_langue_fran%C3%A7aise_et_aux_langues_de_France), [Commission générale de terminologie et de néologie](https://fr.wikipedia.org/wiki/Commission_g%C3%A9n%C3%A9rale_de_terminologie_et_de_n%C3%A9ologie) and [Office québécois de la langue française](https://fr.wikipedia.org/wiki/Office_qu%C3%A9b%C3%A9cois_de_la_langue_fran%C3%A7aise).
+However, some official terms are unpopular and our main goal is to stay as understandable as possible by everyone.
+That is why we may use different terms than the official ones.
+You can see [on this page](https://gist.github.com/maelsoucaze/eef79ce417eff38d1d57) the list of some terms used in the localization.
+Feel free to discuss with us on the best terms to use!

 ## Contributing